Lovrom8/RSMods/README.md

 * Setup as C++17 / VS2019 project

 ## Settings:

-If you want to manually create the settings file for the DLL, the general structure should be as follows:
+If you want to manually create the settings file for the DLL, download the template from [here](https://pastebin.com/raw/tTW5KNdw):

+And the general file structure should be as follows:

 Section        | Entry             | Possible values | Info
 -------------- | ----------------- | --------------- | ------ |